 That’s it for Ghost installation.
 There’s provision for any customization you make to be saved.

-I know you’ve found these list of blog sites awesome, as well as the installation guides contained.
+I know you’ve found this list of blog sites awesome, as well as the installation guides contained.

 But do you know what’s even more awesome?

 Establishing a traffic blueprint for the new blog you hope to create.